EU regulation on preventing pellet losses to reduce microplastic pollution

 This was followed by the European Council (EC) agreeing a position on the proposed regulation in December 2024, including strengthening some aspects such as the inclusion of obligations regarding maritime transportation.

-The proposed regulations will now proceed to the next stage of the negotiation process, known as trilogue, where further discussions will take place between the European Parliament, Council and Commission later in 2025.
+The proposed regulations then proceeded to the next stage of the negotiation process, known as trilogue, where further discussions took place between the European Parliament, Council and Commission later in 2025.

 Actions